 - Rehabilitation.
 A judge might also order you to attend counseling or enroll in a rehabilitation program designed to correct behavior.

 To avoid jail time, fines, and other grave consequences, it’s essential to have an expert attorney on your side.
-Denver criminal defense attorney Kevin Cahill has successfully handled many probation violation cases and has the training and experience needed to negotiate these types of situations with confidence and skill.
+Denver probation violation attorney Kevin Cahill has successfully handled many probation violation cases and has the training and experience needed to negotiate these types of situations with confidence and skill.